alvarotrigo/fullPage.js/README.md

 - `v2compatible`: (default `false`).
 Determines whether to make it 100% compatible with any code written for version 2, ignoring new features or api changes of version 3.
 State classes, callbacks signature etc. will work exactly in the same way as it did on verion 2. **Note that this option will be removed at some point in the future.**.

 - `controlArrows`: (default `true`) Determines whether to use control arrows for the slides to move right or left.

+- `controlArrowsHTML`: (default `['<div class="fp-arrow"></div>', '<div class="fp-arrow"></div>'],`).
+Provides a way to define the HTML structure and the classes that you want to apply to the control arrows for sections with horizontal slides.
+The array contains the structure for both arrows.
+The first item is the left arrow and the second, the right one.

 - `verticalCentered`: (default `true`) Vertically centering of the content within sections.
 When set to `true`, your content will be wrapped by the library.
 Consider using delegation or load your other scripts in the `afterRender` callback.